-Often, fertility treatments with donor sperm begin with discussing the different treatment options with a doctor or another healthcare professional.
+Often, fertility treatment with donor sperm begin with discussing the different treatment options with a doctor or another healthcare professional.
 The next step, in most cases, will be to choose the donor for your future child.

 There are many aspects to consider when making this decision.
 Therefore, we have gathered some questions that you can ask yourself to make the process easier.